 Saving moeny isn’t exactly the most exciting thing on our to-do list, but it should undoubtedly be at the top of it.
 For many of us, getting into any new habit can be tough.
 As a result, we often need to develop different ways to motivate ourselves with more than just the “it’s a good idea” mentality.
-For those of us that need a bit of extra motivation, money challenges can be a good way to start saving.
-Today, we’ll talk about the most popular money saving challenge, the 52 week money challenge.

-What is A Money Saving Challenge?
+What Is a Money Saving Challenge?

 A money saving challenge is precisely what it sounds like, a challenge that helps you to save money.
 You could have a health challenge, maybe your favorite blogger has a writing challenge, but in this case, a money-saving challenge is on the docket.